MileHacker Logo

 • Travel during shoulder or low season to benefit from lower prices and fewer crowds.

-• Book accommodation and transport in advance for better rates and availability.
+• Book accommodation and transport ahead of time for lower prices and availability.

 • Utilize mobile payment apps (WeChat Pay, Alipay) for convenience and often better exchange rates.